 The National School Breakfast and Lunch Programs provide breakfast and lunch to kids at school.
 Meals are available for free or at a reduced rate for eligible children.
 Nearly half of Montana students qualify for free or reduced priced meals, and 90% of schools that offer national school lunch also offer breakfast.
-However, only 1 in 4 students on average eat school breakfast.
-The exception to this is schools with CEP, or Community Eligibility Program, which is a program that allows high need schools to serve meals at no charge to all students.
-The average breakfast participation at CEP schools is 57%.
+However, only 61% of students who eat school lunches in Montana also eat school breakfasts.
+A program that increases participation in school meals is CEP, or Community Eligibility Program, which allows high need schools to serve meals at no charge to all students.
+Research shows that CEP schools see higher participation rates in school meals.